cadeburkett/Fitness-Tracker-/README.md

 # Fitness Tracker

 ## Description
 Fitness Tracker logs cardio and resistance exercises.
-You can create a new workout or add to an existing workout when looging various activities.
+You can create a new workout or add to an existing workout when looging various activities, and see charts of your progress and logged efforts.

+Deployed Link:

 ![Screen Shot 2021-04-12 at 22 12 45](https://user-images.githubusercontent.com/71572375/114502531-c8df7780-9be0-11eb-96d1-2886063bdbdd.png)
 ![Screen Shot 2021-04-12 at 19 47 22](https://user-images.githubusercontent.com/71572375/114489782-93c72b00-9bc8-11eb-89cf-3c585951794b.png)